ervandew/eclim/src/doc/content/vim/java/classpath.rst

   server to update the project's classpath, and will report any errors via vim's location list (:help location-list).

-  In addition to directly editing the ``.classpath`` file, you may also use maven's support
-  (:ref:`1.x <guides/java/maven/maven/classpath>` or
-  :ref:`2.x <guides/java/maven/mvn/classpath>`) for
-  maintaining the eclipse classpath.
-For users who use ivy_, eclim also provides a means to
-  :ref:`auto update the eclipse classpath <guides/java/ivy/classpath>` when saving changes to your ivy.xml.
+  In addition to directly editing the ``.classpath`` file, you may also use :ref:`maven's support <classpath-maven>` for maintaining the eclipse classpath.
+For users who use ivy_, eclim also provides a means to :ref:`auto update the eclipse classpath <classpath-ivy>` when saving changes to your ivy.xml.

 .. _\:NewSrcEntry: